peter-leonov/introscope/README.md

 const { introscope } = require('./tested-module?introscope');
 ```

-For safety reasons this plugin does anything only when `NODE_ENV` equals to `'test'`, in production or development it's a no-op.
+For safety reasons this plugin does anything only when `NODE_ENV` equals to `'test'`.
+In production or development it's a no-op.

-Introscope supports all the new ES features (if not, [create an issue](https://github.com/peter-leonov/introscope/issues) 🙏).
-That means, if Babel supports some new fancy syntax, Introscope should too.
+Introscope supports all the new ES features including type annotations (if not, [create an issue](https://github.com/peter-leonov/introscope/issues) 🙏).
+That means, if Babel supports some new fancy syntax, Introscope should do too.

 ## Example

-What Introscope does is it just wraps a whole module code in a function that accepts one object argument `scope` and returns it with all module internals (variables, functions, classes and imports) exposed as properties.
+What Introscope does is just wraping a whole module code in a function that accepts one object argument `scope` and returns it with all module internals (variables, functions, classes and imports) exposed as properties.
 Here is a little example, a module like this one:

 ```js
 // api.js